 Dividing Up the Contributions

-Employee contributions are first applied to the normal cost.
+How employee pension contributions work are they are first applied to the normal cost.
 They are almost always less than the normal cost (otherwise the pension wouldn’t be much of a benefit).
 The remaining normal cost is paid by employer contributions.
 Any remaining employer contributions are put towards paying off pension debt.

 As the infographic above shows, employee and employer contributions flow down to the total required contributions through normal cost, which is created using a range of actuarial assumptions.
 Pension debt payments are covered by employer contributions.
 The combined total of employee and employer contributions should equal the actuarially determined contribution rate.
 Some states do not always pay this rate, which undermines pension fund sustainability.